Education Endowment Foundation:Evaluating a nine-day working fortnight as a strategy to improve teacher retention – School Choices

 Ambition Institute

 The aim of this evaluation is to explore whether moving to a nine-day working fortnight for teachers improves their recruitment and retention.
-Moving to a nine-day working fortnight involves changing teachers’ contractual working hours to give them one extra day off per fortnight.
+Moving to a nine-day working fortnight involves changing teachers’ contractual working hours to give them one extra day off per fortnight, without reducing pay or teaching time for pupils.